 Aim and Approach

-For information on opportunities after graduating from the Freiburg LAS program with a Bachelor of Art or of Sciences, please see here.
+For information on opportunities after your successful LAS graduation with a B.A. or B.Sc., please see here.

 - Degree: Bachelor of Arts or Bachelor of Sciences (depending on choice of Major)

 - Duration: LAS is a 4 year program that includes breadth and depth.
 It has a progressive storyline covering academic competencies, skills training, academic specialization, and room for intellectual exploration.

 - The language of instruction is English.
 As part of the LAS program, non-German speaking students must learn German up to the level of A2 (CEFR).